PatrykBuniX/next-formik-chakra-demo/README.md

 - login / create new account,
 - stay logged in after refreshing the page (_httpOnly cookie_),
+- logout,
-- logout.
+- delete account.

 Functionalities not implemented yet:

-- delete account,
 - display books for authenticated user,
 - user with `admin` role can add books,
 - generate new access token if it has expired.